[music with sound effects]

 Beth: Six feet.

-Dr. Biologist: Whoa!
+Dr. Biology: Whoa!
 I didn't think bats got that big.
 Did you?

 Rebecca: I didn't, and I'm glad I've never seen one that big.